 One of the main concerns about using small rugs on their own is that they can present a slip risk, especially if they aren’t paired with a rug pad.
-A small rug that sits along the edge of your kitchen counter in front of the stove or sink will mostly be stood on and will usually be well outside the regular path of foot traffic, so there is minimal risk of the rug sliding around.
+However, a small rug or runner that sits along the edge of your kitchen counter in front of the stove or sink will mostly be stood on rather than walked on.
+These rugs are usually well outside the regular path of foot traffic as well, so there is minimal risk of the rug sliding around.

 In a Small Space

 Sometimes a big rug isn’t a good idea because the space itself simply isn’t big enough.
-Spaces like breakfast nooks, mudrooms, and foyers can benefit from the comfort and style of rugs custom made to fit their small footprints.
+Smaller spaces like breakfast nooks, mudrooms, and foyers can benefit from the comfort and style of rugs custom-made to fit their small footprints.
+In areas like these, small rugs can sometimes have the opposite affect than you expect and make the room feel smaller.
 For transitional spaces like foyers and mudrooms where foot traffic will be heavy, consider a sturdier rug, like natural fiber sisal or jute rugs.
 And, as always, use a rug pad to prevent slipping if the rug is in a walkway.

 Tie Together Two Large Pieces of Furniture

 If you have two large pieces of furniture, placing a small rug between them can create a sense of continuity.
-A pair of tall bookshelves, for example, will be well served by placing a small rug between them.
-It’s an even better idea to do this if these large pieces are on either side of a smaller piece of furniture, such as a bar cart or a record player stand.
+A pair of tall bookshelves, for example, will be well served by placing a small rug between them as a focal point.
+It’s an even better idea to do this if these large pieces are on either side of a smaller furniture piece, such as a bar cart or a record player stand.
 Placing the rug under the smaller of the three pieces will give it extra weight and provide a sense of balance.

 Define a Small Sitting Area

 While the Large Rug Club will tell you furniture must be placed over the edge of a rug, in certain cases it can be fun to break that rule.
-For example, if you have two couches that face each other, put a small rug between them (with a rug pad!) and that space instantly becomes a well-defined, intentional sitting area as opposed to two unrelated couches put near each other.
+For example, if you have two couches that face each other in your living room, put a small rug between them (with a rug pad!) and that space instantly becomes a well-defined, intentional sitting area as opposed to two unrelated couches put near each other.

 On Top of a Bigger Rug

-Maybe you have an heirloom rug.
+Maybe you have an heirloom rug in your dining room.
 Maybe you found the most ideal rug for your style and just had to buy it.
 No matter how you acquired it, if you have a cherished rug that is simply too small for the space you want to put it, consider putting it on top of a larger rug.
 This will allow you to feature your smaller rug while maintaining a cohesive feeling and avoiding slip hazards.